 - Continued lining and loading trucks and shipping impacted soil to Bayshore Soil Management for treatment and disposal:

-- Initiate the installation of tie-backs through the SOE sheet pile sheet pile wall for external bracing;
+- Completed the installation of tiebacks through the support of excavation (SOE) sheet pile wall for external bracing:

 Community Air Monitoring Plan Summary

 Community air monitoring, initiated on Tuesday, December 1, 2015, continues as intrusive (ground disturbance) activities are conducted.